Nourish - 8 Natural Tips to Halt Your Cold in its Tracks

 No. 6 – Increase your Zinc

-Zinc is great at helping to fight infection, and if taken within the first 24hours from the first sign of symptoms, it has been shown to significantly reduce both the symptoms and severity of the common cold.
+Zinc is great at helping to fight infection.
+Interestingly, if taken within the first 24hours from the first sign of symptoms, it has been shown to significantly reduce both the symptoms and severity of the common cold.

 For optimum anti-viral effects, 50mg in the first 24 hours of symptoms can be highly effective at banishing or drastically shortening that cold or flu.